Svetzayats/articles/miragejs/miragejs_with_cra_quick_start.md

 ## How to use?

-I use create-react-app, because I on my work we have CRA app ;) If you don't have one for experiment, you can create new one with `npx create-react-app my-app` ([CRA documentation](https://create-react-app.dev/docs/getting-started)).
+I use create-react-app, because on my work project we have CRA app ;) If you don't have one for experiment, you can create new one with `npx create-react-app my-app` ([CRA documentation](https://create-react-app.dev/docs/getting-started)).

 ### Setup